 Raman spectroscopy is a feasible tool in forensic science.
 It can be used to investigate fibers, explosives, drugs, paints, inorganic fillers, counterfeit notes and other materials.
 Typically these materials give rise to high fluorescence, which can be effectively rejected with time-gated Raman.
 The new Raman technology allows for accurate analysis with little or no sample preparation.
-PicoRaman instrument is also capable of measuring through glass and plastic materials, and results in clean, narrow spectrum bands.
+The PicoRaman M3 instrument is also capable of measuring through glass and plastic materials, and the measurements produce clean and narrow spectrum bands.

 Timegate Instruments' new and patented Raman spectroscopy technology with pulsed excitation and gated detection rejects fluorescence of sample material, resulting in more precise analysis results.
 The technology can also be used for research of reactions carried out at high temperatures even above 1500°C degrees, which has often been challenging for spectroscopic analyses.
 Simultaneously PicoRaman instrument provides an effective method for fluorescence rejection without losing intensity of the Raman scattering.

 Raman spectroscopy has found its way to industrial laboratories and process analytical technologies (PAT) hence becoming a viable tool for a plethora of applications in the pharmaceutical sciences.
 Raman is a recognized means to analyze non-destructively solid and liquid formulations, phase transitions and polymorphs in all phases of drug discovery, development and large-scale production.

 Until now many Raman analyses have been confined by the high fluorescence of pharmaceutical samples.
 PicoRaman brings the benefits of Raman spectroscopy to a new level by rejecting the fluorescence and enabling a completely new window for the analyses.